 If the Fund were to become subject to withholding tax or to reporting requirements or suffer other damages due to the absence of FATCA or CRS compliance by an investor, the Management Company of the Fund reserves the right, notwithstanding other rights, to enforce damages claims against the respective investor.

-For any questions concerning FATCA/CRS and the FATCA status of the Fund, investors and prospective investors are advised to contact their financial, tax and/or legal advisers.
+For any questions concerning CRS and FATCA, investors and prospective investors are advised to contact their tax and/or legal adviser.